simplecomplex/inspect/README.md

 ## (PHP+JS) Inspect: variable dumps and stack traces ##

-### During development and debugging ###

-Log a variable inspection whenever you wonder about a variable's type, structure or content.
-And trace exceptions when things just don't work like they are supposed to.

-### In production ###
+### What ###

-Catch an exception and log a tidy and concise backtrace, including a comprehensible and contextually relevant message.
-Lots of errors are foreseeable, and catching and logging 'em deliberately and within context (possibly re-throwing afterwards) makes for a far more debuggable and maintainable system.
-*Spells saved time and happy users*.
+Produces tidy and informative variable dumps and exception/back traces.
+Tailormade and ready for logging - the inspect/variable/trace() methods return a stringable object.

 ### Safe ###

 The inspector and tracer guarantee not to fail.
 A simple PHP:var_dump() is prone to raise a PHP error if you dump a large or complex array like $GLOBALS, due to references (recursion).
 Inspect limits it's recursion into sub arrays/objects.
-It also keeps track of how large an output it produces (versus database errors).
+It also keeps track of how large an output it produces.
 And it finally makes sure that max execution time doesn't get exceeded.

 ### Secure ###

-Inspect hides the values of array/object buckets named 'pass' and 'password', and it also makes an effort of hiding file paths (always when getting, configurable for logging).
+Inspect hides the values of array/object buckets named 'pw', 'pass' and 'password'.

-#### Doesn't expose secrets to ordinary users ####

-##### Inspect defines four output targets, and corresponding permissions: #####
-- **get**: get the inspection/trace as string, and `echo` it to screen or console
-- **log**: to PHP error log, or via a PSR-3 logger, or extend the Inspect class and define your own logging regime
-- file: to a custom file log (filing is a subset of logging permission-wise)
-- **frontend log**: log from Javascript to server; AJAX to PHP Inspect (log)

-Out-of-the-box, Inspect only allows logging and filing (though in CLI mode getting is allowed too).
-Except if truthy PHP ini display_errors: then all targets are allowed.
+And values of other sensitives can be hidden using 'skip_keys' option.

 ### PHP and Javascript ###

 Inspect consists of a PHP library for serverside inspection and tracing, and a Javascript library for clientside ditto.

-And clientside/Javascript inspect can even log to backend (PHP), if permitted.
+### Maturity ###

+The library has existed in various forms since 2010.
+The core has been refined continuously whereas the wrapping has evolved from a rather oldschool OOP pattern over a solid but non-orthodox Drupal style, to well-behaved PSR/Composer patterns.

 ### Used in - *extended by* - Drupal ###

-The backbone of the [Drupal Inspect module](https://drupal.org/project/inspect) is SimpleComplex Inspect.
+The backbone of the [Drupal Inspect module](https://drupal.org/project/inspect) is (an old version of) SimpleComplex Inspect.
 The Drupal module (D7 as well as D8) extends Inspect to accomodate to the context - that is: uses Drupal's APIs and features when it makes sense.
 Thus the Drupal module is an example of specializing contextually, by overriding attributes, methods and defaults.